gitmarek/supercollider-nanoKONTROL2/README.md

 ## License
-This sofware is under MIT license.
+This software is under MIT license.
 Feel free to use it!
 For more information, see [LICENSE](./LICENSE).